Mo7amedsawaf/Student_return_predict_model/README.md

 ## 📄 License

-This project is for academic purposes only.
+This project is for Learning purposes only.